orbcode/orbuculum/orbtrace/README.md

 ..You can also do `make ICEBREAKER` but that will just get you a broken result at the moment.

 The system can be built using either an SPI or a UART transport layer.
-SPI gives better performance (30MHz data rate) but is even more experimental than the UART version.
-By default UART is built.
+SPI is potentially capable of better performance (30MHz line rate) but `orbuculum` itself is only single threaded for data collection so the link is only about 12% used, which gives around 2.5Mbps maximum.
+By allowing `orbuculum` to constantly stream data we should be able to get around 21-22Mbps of end to end traffic.
 Change the defines at the head of both the `orbuculum` and `orbtrace` makefiles to use the SPI.
+Both the serial and SPI interfaces are fully tested.

 Using UART data is presented at 12Mbaud over the serial port of the HX8 board.
 You can simply copy the frames of data to somewhere with something like this;